 Also, stronger painkillers like Vicodin and OxyContin – while they control pain – are habit-forming, which also makes them dangerous.
 And for many, painkillers are a perfectly acceptable solution despite these risks.
 But there are alternative methods of pain management out there, and consumers should know their choices before they give their money to massive drug companies.

-Read below for some highlights on natural pain management.
+Read below for five highlights on natural pain management:

-- White Willow Bark – This wonder bark is a potent source of salicin, a pain reliever and anti-inflammatory used for thousands of years.
+This wonder bark is a potent source of salicin, a pain reliever and is anti-inflammatory, used for thousands of years.
 A derivative of salicin, acetylsalicylic acid (patented by the Bayer company) was synthesized, and is now known as aspirin.
 If more people knew about white willow bark, profits for aspirin would plummet; that’s the only reason that the bark is a somewhat under-the-radar pain solution.

-- Olive Oil – Although it’s not effective as white willow bark in terms of reducing pain, studies have shown that olive oil contains a natural anti-inflammatory and a regular dose of it can be helpful in a long-term pain management regimen.
+Although it’s not effective as white willow bark in terms of reducing pain, studies have shown that olive oil contains a natural anti-inflammatory content and a regular dose of it can be helpful in a long-term pain management regimen.

-- Exercise – Some people claim that exercise produces in them a “natural high,” but this is rare except in cases of long-distance runners.
-However, even though it seems counterintuitive, moderate levels of physical activity can help to alleviate pain and stiffness.
+Some people claim that exercise produces in them a “natural high,” but this is rare except in cases of long-distance runners.
+However, even though it seems counter-intuitive, moderate levels of physical activity can help to alleviate pain and stiffness.

 All in all, every symptom has a physical cause.
 This means that pain is usually the result of some kind of misalignment in the body; seeking the source of the misalignment should help to figure out the symptom.
 We should seek a communicative relationship with our bodies and not just eat a painkiller anytime we feel a slight twinge.
 This article is meant as a primer; read more articles like it, but most of all, listen to your body and do your own research to find out the best solution for you.